birc-ctib-2022/bed-2-capibaras/README.md

 ## Report

 *Answer the questions below and then push this file to GitHub.*
 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*

+Searching for the lowest number above a certain inteval was done by searching for the value v that is the smallest within the inteval i:j, to do that we found the middel and checked wheter it was contained within i:j, if it was found within we moved the end to one left of the mid, cheking if there was a smaller value contained within i:j.
+The same principle was used for the upper bound, but when if a value was contained within the inteval, we moved the start one to the right of the middel.
+So the modification needed was to include that the value was contained within our search inteval.

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*

+Yes, as we would miss the once that are not included in our inteval completely, so if we are checking everything within 5:11 we would fx. miss features that started before 5.
+For a possible implementation to fix it, we cant think of a way that would not include checking the entire dataset twice.

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*

+if we merge them one at a time, merging can be done in O(n+m) if the list is already sorted, adding one at a time would require us to run as many times we have lists k.
+Therefore we would end up running O((n+m)*k) times. if we would merge them all at once, we woukld only have to run through all the files once and end up with a complexity of o(n+m)